mayasavani/Astronomical-Image-Deconvolution-Richardson-Lucy-Method-vs-Wiener-Method/README.md

 This project analyzed two astronomical image deconvolution techniques, Richardson-Lucy and Wiener, to determine which is more effective at analyzing blur and noise.
 We used a variety of computational techniques, including fourier transforms, linear alegrbra, and iterative algorithms.

-This provides all of the code necessary to get our observations
+This provides all of the code necessary to get our observations.

+Please download all images in the folder and use them when running the code.